GSA/fedramp-automation/src/validations/rules/Writing_FedRAMP_Validations.md

 Use of Schematron will require familiarity with XPath for context identification and assertion tests, and XSpec for creation of unit tests.

-## Useful resources

-[xpather.com](http://xpather.com/) is a browser-based XPath exploration tool.
-It is not a strict XPath tool: namespaces in the XML document are ignored, and the XPath queries must not use include namespace prefixes.
-This design makes rapid prototyping easier, but readily copy-pasting XPath into Schematron not error-free.

-[XSLT Fiddle](https://xsltfiddle.liberty-development.net/) is a browser-based XSLT exploration tool.

 # FedRAMP OSCAL References

 NIST has designed OSCAL to be flexible to the needs of different authorization and assessment frameworks, whether or not they originate from NIST's very own [Risk Management Framework](https://csrc.nist.gov/projects/risk-management/about-rmf) or not.
 OSCAL has a set a syntax.
 For required or recommended data that must be structured and organized in a specific way within this syntax, OSCAL developers use constraints.
 In OSCAL, constraints and the constraints model define, given syntactically correct documents, what data is required or recommended.

-FedRAMP has adopted and extended NIST OSCAL document types.
+FedRAMP has adopted and extended NIST OSCAL document types (e.g. SSP, SAP, SAR, POA&M) in order to support FedRAMP-specific requirements.
 These adaptations are documented in the GSA [fedramp_automation repository](https://github.com/GSA/fedramp-automation/tree/master/documents).

 The pertinent normative documents are